GLYCAM-Web/gems/docs/gemsModules/For_Developers/Defining_Services.md

 ```

-The Entity's inputs/outputs can also
+The Entity's inputs/outputs can contain Resources.
+Note that the inputs and outputs in the API defined in the common module can be overwritten by the other entities.

 **Example**